aiven/devportal/docs/products/opensearch/howto/upgrade-to-opensearch.rst

     terraform state rm 'aiven_elasticsearch.es'

-3. Add the Opensearch service to the Terraform state
+3. Add the OpenSearch service to the Terraform state

 .. code-block::